leuraph/p1afempy/README.md

 and
 [this part of the readme](https://github.com/DrTimothyAldenDavis/SuiteSparse?tab=readme-ov-file#about-the-blas-and-lapack-libraries), in a 2019 test, OpenBLAS caused severe performance degradation.
-It is therefore recommended your Suite-Sparse library (used by scikit-umfpack) links against the corresponding BLAS library.
+Therefore, it is recommended that your Suite-Sparse library (used by scikit-umfpack) links against the corresponding BLAS library.
 Hence, you need to:

-- Make sure the Suite-Sparse library used by scikit-umfpack is pointing to the correct BLAS library.
+- Ensure that the Suite-Sparse library used by scikit-umfpack is pointing to the correct BLAS library.
 Instructions on how to link Suite-Sparse to a custom BLAS library can be found [in the very same part of the readme](https://github.com/DrTimothyAldenDavis/SuiteSparse?tab=readme-ov-file#about-the-blas-and-lapack-libraries) as mentioned above.
 - Make sure your installation of scikit-umfpack is using the correct Suite-Sparse library, i.e. one that points to the correct BLAS library.
-To install scikit-umfpack and make it use a custom Suite-Sparse library, you proceed as mentioned in the [troubleshooting](#troubleshooting) further below.
+To install scikit-umfpack and make it use a custom Suite-Sparse library, follow the steps mentioned in the [troubleshooting](#troubleshooting) section below.

 ### <a name="troubleshooting"></a>Troubleshooting

 #### Installing scikit-umfpack on a mac

-It seems that using the `suite-sparse` version shipped via homebrew does conflict with the `scikit.umfpack` version installed via pip.
+It seems that using the `suite-sparse` version shipped via Homebrew conflicts with the `scikit-umfpack` version installed via pip.
-For a reference, check the following [issue](https://github.com/scikit-umfpack/scikit-umfpack/issues/98) on github.
+For reference, check the following [issue](https://github.com/scikit-umfpack/scikit-umfpack/issues/98) on GitHub.
-An easy way around this would be to use install `suite-sparse` via `conda` (as it ships an older version that seems to be compatible).
+An easy way around this would be to use install `suite-sparse` via `conda`, as it ships an older version that seems to be compatible.
 However, conda comes with OpenBLAS, which causes a dramatic performance degredation (as mentioned [above](openblas)).
-In order to resolve the issue and not fall into a performance degredation pitfall, make sure you have a compatible version of Suite-Sparse (as mentioned in [this isse](https://github.com/scikit-umfpack/scikit-umfpack/issues/98), at least v5.10.1 seems to work) available that links against the correct BLAS library and install scikit-umfpack making use of this Suite-Sparse installation (how to install scikit-umfpack with custom Suite-Sparse is described [below](#custom)).
+In order to resolve the issue and not fall into a performance degredation pitfall, make sure you have a compatible version of Suite-Sparse (as mentioned in [this isse](https://github.com/scikit-umfpack/scikit-umfpack/issues/98); at least v5.10.1 seems to work) available, linking against the correct BLAS library.
+Finally, install scikit-umfpack making use of this Suite-Sparse installation (Instructions on how to install scikit-umfpack with a custom Suite-Sparse are described [below](#custom).).

 #### <a name="custom"></a>Installing scikit-umfpack with custom Suite-Sparse